Prescribed burn in Lincoln National Park

-A prescribed burn is planned at the entrance to Lincoln National Park on Wednesday, 7 March 2018, weather conditions permitting.
+A prescribed burn is planned inside Lincoln National Park, 14 kilometres to the southwest of Port Lincoln on Wednesday, 17 March 2021, weather conditions permitting.

 - The prescribed burn will start at 10:30am on Wednesday, 17 March 2021 and should be complete by 10:00pm that day.

 - It will affect about 29.8 hectares of land adjacent to The Sleaford Mere near the intersection of The Mere Track and The Tulka-Sleaford Track within Lincoln National Park.

 - This burns aims to reduce fuels in the area to protect assets and reduce the likelihood of a bushfire spreading, reducing the risk of bushfire impacts on the communities of Tulka and Port Lincoln.